Ademking/birthdaybot/README.md

 In this exemple the bot will send wishes at __12:33__ change it as you like :D

-:warning: :warning: :warning: Warning : The bot will your VPS server date and time ...
+:warning: :warning: :warning: Warning : The bot will use your VPS server date and time ...

 -----------
 -----------

-After Configuration, you need to put the folder in your LAMP (the default directory var/www/) in your VPS
+After configuration, you need to put the folder in your LAMP (the default directory var/www/) in your VPS

-1) Open your browser and open this URL :
+1) Open your browser and go to this URL :
 ```javascript
 http://{{server-ip-adress}}/birthdaybot/
 ```